Roman-Pretty/TourCast/README.md

 - HTML, CSS, JavaScript, React
 - OpenWeatherAPI

+## Installation

+To get started with TourCast, follow these steps:

+1. Make sure you have Node.js installed.
+If not, you can download it from the official website: [Node.js](https://nodejs.org/).

+2. Open the project in VS Code and navigate to the project directory in the terminal.

+3. Run the following commands to install the required dependencies:

+    ```bash
+    npm install
+    ```
+    ```bash
+    npm install axios
+    ```
+4. You are now ready to run the app.

 ## Usage

 **Please note, this functionality describes the App in its current state, and is certain to change**